ATHUL-K-A/NavObs/README.md

 ### Prerequisites
 - Flutter SDK (>=3.13.0)
 - Firebase project with enabled Auth/Firestore
+- Google Maps API key

+Installation
-- Google Maps API key Add it to - android:value of android\app\src\main\AndroidManifest.xml and "current_key" present in android\app\google-services.json
+  Add google map key to it to - android:value of android\app\src\main\AndroidManifest.xml and "current_key" present in android\app\google-services.json
+  Run $flutter pub get in a system with flutter